Is learning Spanish worth it? Will I learn Spanish well enough to use it in real life?

 Spanish Nouns and Gender

 Another challenging concept for beginners is how nouns function in Spanish.
 Every noun has a gender, either masculine or feminine, and a number, singular or plural.
 They must match with their connected words, such as pronouns, verbs, and adjectives.
 This is called noun agreement.
-These labels sound fancy, but once the grammar rules and exceptions are learned, it is really a simple concept.
+These labels sound fancy, but once the grammar rules and exceptions are learned, it is a simple concept.

 How Long Will it Take to Learn Spanish?